Approximation of an optimal control problem on a network with a perturbed problem in the whole space: Statement of the problem and main results

 \item $V^\varepsilon$ converges locally uniformly on $\R^2$ to $\overline{V}\circ\phi_d$, where $\phi_d: x\in\R^2\mapsto \overline{x}\in \Gamma$, with $\overline{x}$ defined by~\eqref{proj-gamma}. \end{enumerate} \end{theorem}

 This result brings a complete answer to our problem in a simple setting, which intends to be a first step toward more general ones.
 Assumption~\eqref{calc-var} implies that the system is controllable at the junction.
 This controllability assumption is in force in most of the papers on networks (\cite{acct13, imz13, sc13, aot15}).
 It ensures, in particular, the continuity of the value function.
 Regarding~\eqref{cout-indep}, we provide a counterexample (Example~\ref{contre-ex-la}) to the equality $\overline{V}=V_\Gamma$ when~\eqref{cout-indep} does not hold.
 It follows that this assumption cannot be easily removed without restricting ourselves to controls designed for keeping the trajectories on $\Gamma$.
+For the reader's convenience, we describe all the above results in the straightforward case of the line network, see Appendix~\ref{line-junction}, which can be read separately as a starting point.

 The proof of Theorem \ref{limit-vf} relies on some optimal control techniques.
 It is an intriguing question to know whether it is possible to obtain the result by PDE techniques, \emph{i.e.}, by passing to the limit directly in the viscosity inequalities satisfied by $V^\varepsilon$.
 All these issues will be the aim of a future work.